vasudha45/chatbot_using_gemini/README.md

 Streamlit Integration: The app is built on Streamlit, a user-friendly framework, ensuring a smooth and responsive user interface.
 Getting Started

-Visit the ChatApt web application at [app URL].
+Visit the ChatApt web application at https://geminichatbot44.streamlit.app/.
 Simply type your message in the chatbox and hit enter.
 Gemini-Pro will respond with a thoughtful and informative reply.

-Use Cases

-ChatApt can be used for a wide range of purposes, including:

-Customer Support: Provide instant and comprehensive assistance to customers.
-Information Retrieval: Ask Gemini-Pro questions about various topics and receive accurate and up-to-date answers.
-Creative Writing: Collaborate with Gemini-Pro to generate ideas, stories, or poems.
-Language Learning: Practice conversation skills in different languages and receive feedback from Gemini-Pro.
+I have deployed it on share.streamlit.io